meirankri/saas-boilerplate/README.md

      // Add more plans as needed
    };

-3. run yarn seed to populate the database
+3. run yarn createProduct to populate the database

 ## Deployment